-Improvements in probabilistic skill for the perturbed parameter experiment however are visible for soil moisture in regions of strong land-atmosphere coupling.
-That is, over Central/South America and the Middle East and for air temperature in North/Central America.
+Improvements in probabilistic skill for the perturbed parameter experiment, however, are visible for soil moisture in regions of strong land-atmosphere coupling, i.e. over Central/South America and the Middle East and for air temperature in North/Central America.
 The only improvement for the stochastic tendency experiments occurs for the largest scale experiment (ST3), which shows some improvement over Africa and Asia for soil temperature, though the score is still below 95% significance in these regions.

-We observe no significant impact on the mean state of soil or atmospheric fields, or any impact on deterministic scores, though the stochastic tendency experiments slightly decrease the anomaly correlation for soil temperature.
+We observe no significant impact on the mean state of soil or atmospheric fields, or any impact on deterministic scores, though the stochastic tendency experiments decrease the anomaly correlation slightly for soil temperature.
 In terms of the spread/error ratio, all experiments act to increase the spread of the soil fields, which are generally underdispersive in the control.
-However they go too far and cause overdispersion.
-For soil moisture this is largest with the perturbed parameter experiment, though the stochastic tendency experiments also increase the spread, particularly for experiment ST3.
+However, they go too far and cause overdispersion.
+For soil moisture, this is largest with the perturbed parameter and (b-e) experiments.
+Stippling indicates where the score is significant at the 95% level.